 Who are good candidates for Breast Reduction Surgery?

 Breast reduction procedures are performed under general anesthesia.
-The plastic surgeon will make an incision along the breast fold and up around the nipple.
-The surgeon will excise the extra skin and fat from the area.
-The nipple will also be re-positioned appropriately during the procedure.
+Dr. Boss will make an incision along the breast fold and up around the nipple.
+He will then excise the extra skin and fat from the area.
+The nipple will also be repositioned appropriately during the procedure.